defraswiew/GalaxyCore/README.md

 Physics: support for primitive colliders. terrane collider support. tools for baking scene colliders for the server. ray cast with support for tags and dynamic objects. support for linear and angular acceleration.

 Network entities (network objects): Create / delete.
 Support for server physics.
 Customer Management Support.
-The ability to transfer the object to another player, or transfer to an authoritarian model.
+The ability to transfer the object to another player, or transfer to an authoritarive model.
 The ability to balance objects between customers.
 Support for Authoritarian server management.
 The ability to directly exchange messages between instances of the entity.
 Functionality for creating and deleting an entity (+ go).
 Built-in functionality for synchronizing position and orientation in space.

 Other functionality: Native protobuf support.
 Built-in Bit serializer.

 Supported backend: Mono support.
 Support for il2cpp.
-Complies with net standart 2.0 specification.
+Complies with net standard 2.0 specification.
 Support ECS, Jobs, Dots.
 Use outside Unity is possible.
 Support for Stride (Xenko).
 Experimental support for the Unigine engine.

 Platforms supported by the server: Windows Linux MacOS